vartikatewari/Causalfairness/README.md

  `import causalfairness`

-Also, you can run the jupyter notebooks for a tutorial.
-Which are present in notebook folder.
+Also, you can run the jupyter notebook for a tutorial which is present in notebook folder.

 ### Prerequisites